eggsactly/moon-earth-sun/README.md

 - A gnuplot script `plot.p' which generates the plot of the Earth and Moon's path
 - A python script, which generates the paper.tex source code used to create the paper.pdf file

+# Dependencies
+moon-earth-sun requires the following software to be installed for the build process to complete
+- make
+- gcc
+- latex
+- gnuplot

 # Building
 To create paper.pdf type `make' and press ENTER.
-You'll notice a lot of extra files are produced, to delete everything that was generated from the make script run `make clean'
+You'll notice that a lot of extra files are produced, to delete everything that was generated from the make script run `make clean'

 This project may be updated, to check for new updates, run `git pull'